 Via De Fusari, 9 40123 Bologna − Italy

-Al Cappello Rosso boasts several designer environments in the form of thematic rooms that were conceived and decorated by world famous artists and stage designers.
+The hotel boasts designer environments in the form of thematic rooms that were conceived and decorated by world famous artists and stage designers.

-For all of our 33 rooms, which include superior and junior suites and 5 apartments, meticulous care is taken to ensure maximum comfort and a customization that meets the needs of each guest: we have Lady rooms, pet-friendly rooms, disabled access and anti-allergic rooms, adjoining and smoking rooms.
+For all of our 33 rooms and 10 apartments, meticulous care is taken to ensure maximum comfort and a customization that meets the needs of each guest: we have Lady rooms, pet-friendly rooms, disabled access and anti-allergic rooms, adjoining.
 In every room we offer our guests a charming space with comfortable beds, a pillow menu, flat screen televisions with international channels, free wireless internet access, a safe, mini-bar, tea & coffee facilities and comfortable bathrooms.

 The breakfast buffet ranges from sweet to savory food and includes gluten-free and organic products.

-The common areas are spacious and welcoming: you can have a drink at the Farina Living Restaurant, read a newspaper or a book available for guest use, check your e-mail from the internet point or simply sit and relax with a friend on a sofa in the small hall, which can also be reserved for private meetings and work briefings.
+The common areas are spacious and welcoming: you can have a drink at the Osteria del Cappello, read a newspaper or a book available for guest use, check your e-mail from the internet point or simply sit and relax with a friend on a sofa in the small hall, which can also be reserved for private meetings and work briefings.

 For guests who wish to reach us by car, we can arrange access to the traffic restricted zone; transfer service and private parking are also available on request.